Christopher G. Donovan: Congressional campaign

-Donovan was a candidate for Congress for Connecticut's 5th district, which is being vacated by Democratic Rep. Chris Murphy, who is running for Senate.
+Donovan was a candidate for Congress for Connecticut's 5th district, which was being vacated by Democratic Rep. Chris Murphy, who decided to run for Senate.
 In May 2012, Donovan won the Connecticut Democratic Party's endorsement.
 His primary opponents were Elizabeth Esty and Dan Roberti.

 On May 30, 2012, Robert Braddock, Donovan's campaign finance director, was arrested by the FBI and charged with conspiracy to conceal the source of a campaign contribution.
-Donovan relieved himself of his duties as Speaker for a subsequent special session of the General Assembly, but has denied any knowledge of Braddock's alleged actions and has vowed to continue his campaign.
+Donovan relieved himself of his duties as Speaker for a subsequent special session of the General Assembly, but denied any knowledge of Braddock's alleged actions and vowed to continue his campaign.

 On July 26, 2012, seven people where charged in federal court with influence peddling, including Braddock and Donovan's longtime aide Joshua Nassi.
 "What I didn't expect, what I'm practically speechless about, is that in spite of my hard-earned reputation for honesty and my career working for campaign finance reform, that there are people who thought that they could buy my vote," Donovan said in the statement.
 "That's everything that's wrong about politics, and everything I've spent my life fighting against."

 Braddock was subsequently convicted on May 21, 2013, of three counts of conspiring to hide the source of $27,500 in campaign donations.
 Nassi was convicted of making false statements and sentenced to 28 months.

 Donovan went on to lose the primary to Esty less than two months later.
 He subsequently withdrew his name from the ballot, where he had been endorsed by the Working Families Party.
 In 2014, the federal investigation into his campaign ended with no charges brought against him.

-Post-Election Career
+Post-Election career

 In 2015, Donovan was hired as a field representative for the Connecticut Education Association.